009-S/E-Commerce-MVC-/README.md

 # E-Commerce-MVC-
 A simple and functional E-Commerce web application built using ASP.NET Core MVC architecture.
 This project demonstrates the core features of an online store, including product listing, cart management, and order processing.

-🔧 Technologies Used
+# 🔧 Technologies Used

-.ASP.NET Core MVC
+-ASP.NET Core MVC

-Entity Framework Core
+-Entity Framework Core

-SQL Server
+-SQL Server

-Razor Views
+-Razor Views

-Bootstrap (for UI)
+-Bootstrap (for UI)

-LINQ
+-LINQ